OpenFabrics/fsdp_docs/README.md

 ## Lab Usage

-The lab is available to members of the Open Fabrics Alliance, to support the development and mainteance of fabric drivers and software, as well as the upstream activities, such as the Linux Kernel.
+The lab is available to members of the Open Fabrics Alliance, to support the development and maintenance of fabric drivers and software, as well as the upstream activities, such as the Linux Kernel.

 Usage of the lab is doverned by an [Acceptable Usage Policy](AUP.md)